 It’s gotten worse.

 Over these 5 years, I’ve seen most wholesalers come and go.
 They weren’t lazy and they weren’t dumb.
-They closed a few deals but at the end of the day, ended up right back where they started, and decided it wasn’t worth the struggle anymore.
+They closed a few deals, but at the end of the day, ended up right back where they started and decided it wasn’t worth the struggle anymore.
 I don’t want the same fate to befall you.

 If you have closed a few deals and are looking to take the next step in your business, listen carefully.
 It’s time to level up to the next phase in your development.
 You need to stop thinking like a wholesaler and start thinking like a CEO.
 CEOs win in the long run, while wholesalers drop out.
-CEOs increase their bank account and have true freedom, wholesalers live deal to deal and are a slave to their business.
+CEOs increase their bank account and have true freedom.
+Wholesalers live deal-to-deal and are a slave to their business.
 It’s time for you to adopt the CEO Mindset.

 There are investors who become very successful and achieve true freedom in their life.
 And we see it all of the time on social media.
 But what isn’t talked about is the high turnover in our industry.
 There’s always a new success story or new get-rich-quick marketing tactic.
 Blah blah blah.
-I’m writing this post so that you understand what it really will take from you to beat the odds and become a successful investor or wholesaler in the long run.
+I’m writing this post so that you understand what it really will take for you to beat the odds and become a successful investor or wholesaler in the long run.

 If you are serious about becoming successful in this business, I’m here to share my honest experiences and what I believe the output that is truly required from you to be successful.

 A word of caution.
 If you are the type of person that avoids reality and hopes for the best without taking a hard look in the mirror, this post is not for you.
-Better you go watch some standard YouTube case studies of people making a bazillion dollars on their last deal yesterday to keep your hopes up and avoid doing the real work that it will take to acheive your dreams.
+Better you go watch some standard YouTube case studies of people making a bazillion dollars on their last deal yesterday to keep your hopes up and avoid doing the real work that it will take to achieve your dreams.
 Otherwise, commit to do better and to be better.
 Right now.